September 29, 2025

 Extracurriculars

-- There many career possibilities for everyone, and fulfilling careers tend to evolve through being open to new opportunities, exploring interests, taking risks, and being flexibility.
-Other career goals can be considered as alternative Plan A’s.
+- There are many career possibilities for everyone, and fulfilling careers tend to evolve through being open to new opportunities, exploring interests, taking risks, and being flexibile.
+When thinking about other career possibilities, it can be helpful to think of them as alternative Plan A’s.

-- The Student Success Centre can help you explore possible career paths, healthcare-related or otherwise through career counselling, e-career planning essential program or Alternatives to Medical School presentation.
+- The Student Success Centre can help you explore possible career paths, healthcare-related or otherwise through career counselling, the Career Planning Essentials online program, and the Further Education Essentials online program.

 - We are here for you.
-For assistance with all-things further education, feel free to reach out to the Student Success Centre in whichever way is most comfortable for you.
-We offer workshops, one-on-one appointments, research and application support, interview preparation and many more services
+For assistance with all-things further education, feel free to contact the Student Success Centre in a way that is most comfortable for you.
+We offer workshops, one-on-one appointments, research and application support, interview preparation and many more services.

-- As a McMaster student, you have access to academic coaching and writing advising to help you be successful in your studies but also build academic skills for further studies.
+- As a McMaster student, you have access to academic coaching and writing advising to help you be successful in your studies as well as build academic skills for further studies.
 Please connect with the Student Success Centre’s Writing and Academic Skills Services to seek support.

 - Considering Medical School?